Kisko block: Language and religion

-At the time of the 2011 census, 36.35% of the population spoke Kurukh, 32.83% Sadri, 20.01% Urdu, 7.08% Hindi and 3.43% Mundari as their first language.
+According to the 2011 census, 36.35% of the population spoke Kurukh as their first language, followed by Sadri (32.83%), Urdu (20.01%), Hindi (7.08%), and Mundari (3.43%).

 Rural poverty

-70-80% of the population of Lohardaga district were in the BPL category in 2004–2005.
-In 2011–12, the proportion of BPL population in Lohardaga district came down to 38.0%.
-According to a study in 2013 (modified in 2019), "the incidence of poverty in Jharkhand is estimated at 46%, but 60% of the scheduled castes and scheduled tribes are still below poverty line."
+In 2005, an estimated 70–80% of the population of Lohardaga district were in the Below Poverty Line (BPL) category in 2004–2005.
+By 2011–12, the proportion of the population classified as BPL had decreased to 38.0%.
+According to a 2013 study, the incidence of poverty in Jharkhand was estimated at 46%, although 60% of the scheduled castes and scheduled tribes remained below the poverty line."

 Economy

 Livelihood

-In Kisko CD block in 2011, amongst the class of total workers, cultivators numbered 12,209 and formed 42.13%, agricultural labourers numbered 13,288 and formed 45.85%, household industry workers numbered 652 and formed 2.25% and other workers numbered 2,832 and formed 9.77%.
-Total workers numbered 28,981 and formed 52.73% of the total population, and non-workers numbered 25,978 and formed 47.27% of the population.
+In Kisko block in 2011, cultivators numbered 12,209 and constituted 42.13% of the total workforce, agricultural labourers numbered 13,288 (45.85%), household industry workers numbered 652 (2.25%), and other workers numbered 2,832 (9.77%).
+Total workers numbered 28,981, constituting 52.73% of the total population.

 Infrastructure

-There are 52 inhabited villages in Kisko CD block.
-In 2011, 10 villages had power supply.
-5 villages had tap water (treated/ untreated), 52 villages had well water (covered/ uncovered), 48 villages had hand pumps, and all villages have drinking water facility.
-9 villages had post offices, 10 villages had sub post offices, 5 villages had telephones (land lines), 13 villages had mobile phone coverage.
-52 villages had pucca (paved) village roads, 6 villages had bus service (public/ private), 13 villages had autos/ modified autos, 7 villages had taxi/vans, 18 villages had tractors.
-7 villages had bank branches, 5 villages had agricultural credit societies, 21 villages had public distribution system, 32 villages had assembly polling stations.
+There are 52 inhabited villages in Kisko block.
+In 2011, ten villages had a power supply.
+Five villages had tap water (treated or untreated), fifty-two villages had well water (covered or uncovered), forty-eight villages had hand pumps, and all villages had drinking water facilities.
+Nine villages had post offices, five villages had telephones (land lines), and thirteen villages had mobile phone coverage.

+All 52 villages had paved roads; six had bus service (public or private), thirteen had auto rickshaws or modified autos, seven had taxis or vans, and eighteen had tractors.
+Seven villages had bank branches, five had agricultural credit societies, twenty-one had public distribution system facilities, and thirty-two had assembly polling stations.

 Agriculture

-Large areas of the district were earlier covered with forests.
-With gradual deforestation, more land is being brought under cultivation.
-At present around 32-35% of the total area is covered with forests.
-Rice is grown in the terraced lowlands called don.
-In the uplands called tanr, a coarse form of rice, millets, pulses and oil seeds are grown.
-Agriculture is mostly monsoon-dependent.
+Large areas of the district were formerly covered with forests.
+With gradual deforestation, more land has been brought under cultivation.
+At present, around 32–35% of the total area is forested.
+Rice is grown in the terraced lowlands, known as don.
+In the uplands, known as tanr, a coarse form of rice, millets, pulses and oil seeds are grown.
+Agriculture is largely monsoon-dependent.
 "The wells, springs and ahars are the only traditional sources of irrigation.
 The average land holding per household is 1.65 Ha.
-The per capita agriculture land is around 0.28 Ha.
+The per capita agricultural land is around 0.28 Ha.
 Net irrigated area is 13.4% of net sown area".

 Bauxite

-Bauxite is the raw material from which aluminium is produced.
-Lohardaga district has large reserves of world class bauxite across Pakhar, Hisari, Rudhali Pat, Khamar Pat and the mining area also extends to neighbouring districts.
-The district has approval of mining of approximately 11 lakh tones of bauxite mineral in a year.
-Hindalco Industries Ltd has 7 mining leases out of 9 active mines in Lohardaga district which supplies bauxite to Hindalco's aluminium plants at Muri and Renukoot.
+Bauxite is the raw material used to produce aluminium.
+Lohardaga district has large reserves of world-class bauxite across Pakhar, Hisari, Rudhali Pat, and Khamar Pat, with the mining area extending into neighbouring districts.
+The district has approval to mine approximately eleven lakh tones of bauxite mineral in a year.
+Hindalco Industries holds seven of the nine active mining leases in Lohardaga district and supplies bauxite to its aluminium plants in Muri and Renukoot.
 A ropeway connecting Bagru mines and Lohardaga has been a popular tourist attraction.